doobah/icepack/README.md

 - The number of types [int]
 - For each type:
   - The type's assembly qualified name [string]
+  - If the type is a string:
+    - Category ID = 0 [byte]
+  - If the type is an array:
+    - Category ID = 1 [byte]
+    - Size of an item [int]
+  - If the type is a list:
+    - Category ID = 2 [byte]
+    - Size of an item [int]
+  - If the type is a hashset:
+    - Category ID = 3 [byte]
+    - Size of an item [int]
+  - If the type is a dictionary:
+    - Category ID = 4 [byte]
+    - Size of a key [int]
+    - Size of an item [int]
+  - If the type is a struct:
+    - Category ID = 5 [byte]
+    - Size of an instance [int]
+    - The number of serializable fields in the type [int]
+    - For each field:
+      - The field name [string]
+      - The size of the field in bytes [int]
+  - If the type is a normal class:
+    - Category ID = 6 [byte]
+    - Size of an instance [int]
     - Whether the type has a parent [bool]
-  - if the object is a string:
-    (Empty)
-  - if the object is a dictionary:
-    - The size of a key [int]
-    - The size of an item [int]
-  - if the type is an array, list, hashset:
-    - The size of an item [int]
-  - if the type is none of the above:
-    - The size of the type [int]
     - The number of serializable fields in the type [int]
     - For each field:
       - The field name [string]
       - The size of the field in bytes [int]
 - The number of objects [int]
-- A flag stating whether the root object is a reference type [bool]
 - For each reference-type object, include some metadata used to pre-instantiate the object:
   - The object's type ID [uint]
   - If the object is a string:
     - The value of the string [string]
   - If the object is an array, list, hashset, or dictionary:
-    - The length [int]
+    - Length [uint]
+- A flag stating whether the root object is a value type [bool]
 - If the root object is a value type:
   - The serialized form of the root object [?]
 - For each object: